piotrpasich/cakephp-symfony-router/README.md

-# SymfonyRouter Plugin
+# CakephpSymfonyRouter Plugin

-SymfonyRouter is a plugin that extends how your default Router can be used.
+CakephpSymfonyRouter is a plugin that extends how your default Router can be used.
 It enables three new features:

 * Add named routes